CordlessWool/website/content/en/blog/20250805-dynamic-pdf-generation-puppeteer.md

 Performance is solid: 3-4 seconds for a 6-page PDF with hundreds of data points.
 Not lightning fast, but completely acceptable for production use with only one process running.

-## The Problem with Traditional Libraries
+## Why Traditional PDF Libraries Fail for Variable Content

 Traditional PDF libraries like jsPDF and PDFKit use absolute positioning - every element needs exact x and y coordinates.
 For variable content lengths, this means manual calculations: How tall is this text block?
 Where should the next element go?
 What if this table has 3 rows versus 30?